anpylar/anpylar-docs/docs/tutorial/top2/index.rst

 Editing the name of a *Pyro* and having it automatically (or is it auto-magically?) in other elements is already a great thing.
-But a single *Pyro* would probably neither save the plane nor him/herself.
+But a single *Pyro* would probably neither save the planet nor him/herself.

 That's why the other *Pyroes* come to the rescue and we need to be able to display a list with all the names to be able to choose which one will be